MAY IS PREECLAMPSIA AWARENESS MONTH

 If you experience any of the following symptoms during your pregnancy or after delivery, call your doctor or midwife right away.

 Having symptoms doesn’t necessarily mean you have preeclampsia, but they are cause for concern and require medical evaluation.
-Signs of preeclampsia, which are often measured by your healthcare provider, include high blood pressure and sometimes protein in the urine.
+Signs of preeclampsia, include high blood pressure and sometimes protein in the urine.
 Other symptoms include:

 - Swelling of the hands and face, especially around the eyes (swelling of the feet is more common in late pregnancy and probably not a sign of preeclampsia)